TechTarget.com/searchitoperations

 Selecting an observability tool is no small task.
 Decision-makers must choose from a growing number of platforms whose differences aren't always apparent.
 At the same time, they must determine which tools best meet their specific needs -- both now and in the foreseeable future -- and are flexible enough to accommodate changing business requirements.
 When evaluating observability platforms, decision-makers should consider the following guidelines:

-Ultimately, an observability tool must be able to help organizations optimize application delivery, improve the customer experience and meet their business goals.
+Ultimately, an observability tool must be able to help organizations optimize application delivery, improve the CX and meet their business goals.
 To this end, decision-makers should evaluate prospective platforms based on the tools, processes and infrastructure they use to support their distributed applications, looking for platforms that help them gather and understand their telemetry data.
-Only then are they able to implement an observability strategy that can help them meet the challenges that come with modern applications.
+Only then can they implement an observability strategy that helps them meet the challenges that come with modern applications.

 Robert Sheldon is a freelance technology writer.
 He has written numerous books, articles and training materials on a wide range of topics, including big data, generative AI, 5D memory crystals, the dark web and the 11th dimension.